- Solicitors For Business

 Members of the team are accredited by APIL (Association of Personal Injury Lawyers) and on the Law Society’s specialist panel of clinical negligence solicitors.

-Suleikha Ali, an associate specialising in clinical negligence based out of JMW's London office, says more must be done to support…
+In this blog Suleikha Ali, a solicitor specialising in clinical negligence based out of JMW's London office, discusses controversial plans…

 What is medical negligence?